 Before you redeem a gift card, make sure that you really evaluate your options.

 For instance, while $10 gift cards from some online stores go for 1,600 points, other stores will require 2,000 points.
 Unless you specifically want a gift card from that particular store, get a gift card that gives you the most bang for your points.

 You may also want to pay attention to the number of points required per card dollar amount.
-The rule of thumb is the higher the card dollar amount, the less points that you need.
-For example, a $50 card from the same merchant requires less points than the $10 card.
+The rule of thumb is the higher the card dollar amount, the fewer points that you need.
+For example, a $50 card from the same merchant requires fewer points than a $10 card.

 While it’s a nifty program, MyPoints also has its share of disadvantages.

 For example, you run the risk of receiving a ton of junk mail (which is why I always recommend you make a separate email address just for survey and rewards sites).
 This is why if you’ve subscribed to BonusMail emails, it pays to always check the bottom of the email to see if you can unsubscribe to the option of receiving direct emails from third-party advertisers.
 After all, you won’t be earning points from those.

 You may also want to complete surveys that you receive through email only.
 Based on personal experience, the surveys on the website are designed to push you to buy items or get a service.
 Worse, they’re a headache to complete.

 If you ask me, I’m already pretty happy with getting free gift cards, but did you know that your earnings can be used for other things?